toluaina/pgsync/README.md

 - PGSync generates advanced queries matching your schema directly.
 - PGSync allows you to easily rebuild your indexes in case of a schema change.
 - You can expose only the data you require in Elasticsearch/OpenSearch.
-- Supports multiple Postgres schemas for multi-tennant applications.
+- Supports multiple Postgres/MySQL/MariaDB schemas for multi-tennant applications.

 #### Contributing